Erika Uyterhoeven

-Erika Uyterhoeven (born July 26, 1986) is a member of the Massachusetts House of Representatives for the 27th Middlesex district.
+Erika Uyterhoeven (/ˈaɪtərhoʊvən/; born July 26, 1986) is a member of the Massachusetts House of Representatives for the 27th Middlesex district and a Massachusetts State Senate candidate for the 2nd Middlesex district.
 Uyterhoeven is a member of the Democratic Party and the Democratic Socialists of America (DSA).
 Prior to serving in elected office, Uyterhoeven was a political activist and antitrust economist.

 Early life and education

 Uyterhoeven was born on July 26, 1986, to a single mother born in Japan.
 Her mother was a union flight attendant, and Uyterhoeven has cited the rise of neoliberalism and the decline of the labor movement beginning in the 1980s as formative for her political development.
 Her father was a professor at Harvard Business School.

 Uyterhoeven attended Wayland High School in Wayland, Massachusetts, graduating in 2004.
 She received her bachelor's degree from Wellesley College in 2010, and received a master’s degree from the University of Toulouse in 2014.
 In 2019, Uyterhoeven graduated with a master’s in business administration (MBA) from Harvard Business School.